The Images of England project

 Q. Do the historic buildings of Wales, Scotland and Northern Ireland have a similar on-line photographic library?

-The Royal Commission on Ancient and Historic Monuments in Scotland (RCAHMS)
+- The Royal Commission on Ancient and Historic Monuments in Scotland (RCAHMS)

-Cadw: Welsh Historic Monuments
+- Cadw: Welsh Historic Monuments

-Environment & Heritage Service, Northern Ireland
+- Environment and Heritage Service, Northern Ireland

 Q. Why do I need to register to carry out an Advanced Search?

 A: We ask you to register so that we can monitor how the data on our website is used.

 Q. Will the website be updated to include new Listed Buildings?

 A: No – the website is a point-in-time record of Listed Buildings at the turn of the millennium.
 For an up to date record of Listed Buildings see the National Heritage List for England.